Video Game: Alien Soldier

 - Horse Jump: Wolfgunblood and Garopa use this as an "attack" when the low walls appear.
 You gotta avoid the walls too or risk getting damaged.

-- HP to One: No single attack can kill you outright; you must be reduced to one health first, giving you time to collect health.
+- HP to 1: No single attack can kill you outright; you must be reduced to one health first, giving you time to collect health.
 However, some attacks are rapid enough that you won't have a chance for this.

 - Idiosyncratic Difficulty Levels: Superhard and Supereasy.
 Even though the latter is anything but; enemies are less tough, you receive unlimited continues (via a password system) and get an option to slow the game speed down.